appsmithorg/appsmith-docs/website/docs/reference/datasources/hubspot.md

 <dl>
   <dt><b>Include foreign IDs</b></dt>
-  <dd>A boolean value; when `true`, the details for related child/foreign tables are included in the results.
+  <dd>A boolean value; when <code>true</code>, the details for related child/foreign tables are included in the results.
   </dd><br />

   <dt><b>Table ID or name</b></dt>